Updated: 18 June 2021

 Beware of unregulated debt help websites

-Several unregulated debt help websites have been placed on a warning list by regulator the Financial Conduct Authority since the beginning of the coronavirus public health emergency.
+Several unregulated debt help websites have been placed on a warning list by regulator the Financial Conduct Authority, since the beginning of the coronavirus pandemic.
 Several have had business names which include the name of legitimate debt help websites to lure people to their sites believing they are legitimate help advice.
 Before using any financial assistance website please check the latest warnings at www.fca.org.uk/news to check they are not suspicious.